You know building your brand is a crucial step to crafting your dream business. This workbook is designed with you in mind to simplify those steps.

 6. Test Everything

-Prove your idea or concept before spending time on the product.
+Prove your idea or concept before spending time on the product and before you start your business.
 Trust your gut, but verify.

 7. Communicate Clearly